Definition

 gentle, kind, soft, mild, soothing, lenient

-- The harsh winter winds made it difficult to venture outside.
+• The harsh winter weather made it difficult for residents to travel or even leave their homes.

 Usage